 Molly officially became a Baseman in late November of 2010.
-She, along with her sidekick Shane, is a rescue dog from the Ace of Hearts Organization.
+She is a rescue dog from the Ace of Hearts Organization.
 Volunteers across Los Angeles County join forces to rescue, foster, train and fundraise on behalf of these dogs who have no voice.

-Molly is a purebred; Shane is a mutt.
-Both dogs exhibit consistent devotion and bring a level of happiness to our home that would not be possible without their wagging tails and endless shenanigans.
+Molly is a purebred; however, over the years we have also adopted and loved mixed breeds like Shane and Sunny.
+All these dogs exhibited consistent devotion and have brought a level of happiness to our home that would not be possible without wagging tails and endless shenanigans.

 One of the greatest gifts of having a dog is having a walking partner.
 The outdoors offers me a chance to sort out my thoughts and to solve problems in a way that I can’t do if I’m just sitting indoors and fretting.
 Being with Molly, who is ALWAYS ready to bound outside when I have a leash in hand, reminds me that we both need daily exercise.
 Walking is good for our health and for our beauty regimen.
 (Check out those muscles.)
 It’s also great for our self-esteem.
 I can’t say enough good things about having a trusty dog.

 The truth I do not stretch or shove